Laurelinex/Wk03D3_game_shop_hw/flask_models_lab_hw.md

 ## Homework!

-A some CSS to your app.
+Add some CSS to your app.

 ### Styling